daminivichare66/DATA245-Group6/README.md

 This is implemented in BalancedData_ModelDevelopment.ipynb file

 8.Hyperparameter Tuning: We have performed hyperparameter tuning using GridSearchCV and also done visualization of Performance metrics using Grouped Bar chart.
-Next model deployment was done using Joblib Approach.
+Next model deployment was done using Joblib Approach and tested on new unseen data.

-This is implemented in HyperParameterTuning_ModelDeployment
+This is implemented in HyperParameterTuning_ModelDeployment and new unseen data testing is in Testing_the_saved_model.ipynb

 ### Prerequisites